XDRANDYYYYYY/XDRANDYYYYYY/README.md

 # Hi!

-I'm an undergraduate student at UC San Diego, currently working as a Machine Learning Engineer Intern.
+I'm an undergraduate student at UC San Diego.

 ###